 Beginning composters may want to avoid compostable plastics, packaging, and foodservice items as these materials can be more tricky to manage and compost.
-For one, they often need to be size-reduced to biodegrade (such as tearing clamshells or paper cups into smaller pieces).
+For one, they often need to be sizereduced to biodegrade (such as tearing clamshells or paper cups into smaller pieces).
 Secondly, not all products labeled as compostable or biodegradable meet certification standards.
 Unless you work directly with foodservice entities to ensure they only procure certified compostable products, you may run into contamination issues.
 Not all compostable plastics are created equal.
-Require food scrap generators to only use products certified as compostable by the Biodegradable Products Institute (BPI).^a compost made in part from food scraps).
-Due to the growing environmental concerns around these fluorinated chemicals, BPI will be restricting and eventually eliminating fluorinated chemicals from its compostable products certification by the end of 2019.
-Based on this emerging and serious concern, community composters may want to reject paper and compostable foodservice items until products are certified as PFAS-free.
+Require food scrap generators to only use products certified as compostable by the Biodegradable Products Institute (BPI).^a

 One relatively new issue of concern for composters is a family of chemicals known as per- and polyfluoroalkyl substances (PFAS), some of which are known to be toxic and bioaccumulative.
 Food, water, and packaging are sources of PFAS found in humans.
-Biosolids and paper mill residuals have been found to have PFAS, which have turned up in biosolids compost (and also in smaller concentrations in
+Biosolids and paper mill residuals have been found to have PFAS, which have turned up in biosolids compost (and also in smaller concentrations in compost made in part from food scraps).
+Due to the growing environmental concerns around these fluorinated chemicals, BPI will be restricting and eventually eliminating fluorinated chemicals from its compostable products certification by the end of 2019.^b Based on this emerging and serious concern, community composters may want to reject paper and compostable foodservice items until products are certified as PFAS-free.